mmz-001/nanoprocessor-lab/STYLE_GUIDE.md

 ## Naming Conventions

 - Use descriptive names for signals or components unless specified otherwise.
   - Descriptive: Clk and Res.
-Specification: I, M, R
+Specification: I, M, R. Can use D, A (including A0, A1,...), B for inputs and Q for outputs.
 - Entity, component, and signal names should be in Pascal_Snake_Case.
 Abbreviations and acronyms should be in UPPERCASE.
   - Reg_4, Add_Sub_4, D_FF_4, PC_3, MUX_8_To_1.
-- Component names should include the number of bits and/or number of sub-components used
+- Component names should include the number of bits and/or number of sub-components and/or in/out wires used.
+The number of bits should be the last suffix
-  - PC_3 (3-bit), LUT_8_12 (12 8-bit LUTs), Reg_4_Bank_8 (8 4-bit register).
+  - PC_3 (3-bit), LUT_12_8 (12 8-bit LUTs), Reg_8_4 (8 4-bit register bank).
 - Use CONSTANT_CASE for types and operators.
   - STD_LOGIC_VECTOR, IEEE.STD_LOGIC_1164.ALL, AND, OR, XOR.
 - Use '\_Addr' suffix for addresses
   - Jump_Addr.
-- Do not use '\_In' and '\_Out' suffixes for port signal names.
+- Do **not** use '\_In' and '\_Out' suffixes for port signal names.
 When these are connected to other signals with similar suffixes, your code can become very confusing.
 - Use '\_TB' suffix for test bench source files
   - Reg_4_TB